42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 <a href="javascript:void(0)" t="bubble" class="sorti">sort it</a> \| <a href="javascript:void(0)" t="bubble" class="mixi">mix it</a>

 Alright, this is really simple, isn't it?
-This beautiful simplicity, together with horrible average/worst-case complexity, makes Bubble sort an impractical sorting algorithm, however really nice to watch.
+This beautiful simplicity, together with horrible average/worst-case complexity, makes Bubble sort an impractical sorting algorithm, despite being really nice to watch.
 Implementing it is also extremely easy:

 ```c++
 for (int i = 0; i < array.size() - 1; i++) {